Managing guarded rollouts

 1. Navigate to the flag’s Targeting or Monitoring tab.

-3. Click Dismiss alert.
+3. Click Dismiss regression.

 If LaunchDarkly detects another regression, you will receive another alert.
 If LaunchDarkly does not detect any additional regressions, the release will continue.